Ivo Pękalski: BK Häcken

 It was announced on 25 November 2013 that Pękalski joined BK Häcken on a free transfer, signing a two–year contract.

 He made his debut for the club, starting a match and played 60 minutes before being substituted, in a 2–0 win against Örgryte on 1 March 2014 in the Svenska Cupen.
-Seven days later on 8 March 2014, Pękalski scored his first goal for BK Häcken, in a 4–1 win against Sandvikens in the Svenska Cupen.
+Seven days later on 8 March 2014, Pękalski scored his first goal for BK Häcken, in a 4–1 win against Sandviken in the Svenska Cupen.
 He then set up two goals in two matches between 20 April 2014 and 27 April 2014 against Mjällby AIF and AIK.
 However, Pękalski found himself placed on the substitute bench and his playing time came from the club's reserve side throughout the 2014 season.
 At the end of the 2014 season, he went on to make sixteen appearances and scoring once in all competitions.

 At the start of the 2015 season, Pękalski established himself in the first team, playing in the midfield position.
 However, his form soon dipped that saw him placed on the substitute bench, as well as, his own injury concern.
 At the end of the 2015 season, he went on to make eighteen appearances in all competitions.
 Following this, it was announced on 4 November 2015 that Pękalski left the club when his contract expired at the end of the 2015 season.
 While being a free agent, he volunteered in a refugee camp in Lebanon.